 Aim: Neutrophil-to-lymphocyte ratio (NLR) is an easily measurable biomarker from complete blood count.
 NLR has been investigated previously as a potential predictor of survival rates in various types of cancers.
-However, there is a limited number of studies performed regarding the usefulness of NLR for predicting mortality in patients with sepsis.
-Our aim in this study was to evaluate the association between NLR and mortality of the patients with sepsis in an intensive care unit (ICU).Material and Method: We retrospectively assessed the patients who were followed up with the diagnosis of sepsis in the internal medicine ICU of our hospital between September 1, 2014 and December 31, 2015.
-Demographic, clinical, and laboratory data were obtained from the patients%u2019 medical records.Results: A total of 104 patients were included in the study.
+However, there are limited number of studies performed regarding usefulness of NLR predicting mortality in patients with sepsis.
+Our aim in this study was to evaluate the association between NLR and mortality of the patients with sepsis in intensive care unit (ICU).Material and methods: The patients followed up with the diagnosis of sepsis in internal medicine ICU of our hospital between September 1st, 2014 and December 31st, 2015 were assessed retrospectively.
+Demographic, clinical, and laboratory data were obtained from the patients' medical records.Results: A total 104 patients were included in the study.
 ICU mortality was 57.7% in patients with sepsis.
-When survivors and non-survivors in theICU were assessed regarding neutrophil counts, lymphocyte counts, and NLR, no statistically significant difference was determined (p>0.05).
-While the mortality rate in ICU increased with increasing quartile of NLR, no significant difference was determined in ICU mortality (all p>0.05).
-Also there was no relationship between NLR and hospital mortality and 6-months mortality in patients with sepsis (p>0.05).Discussion: No significant correlation was found between NLR and mortality rate in the ICU and long-term mortality in patients with sepsis.
+When survivors and non-survivors in ICU were assessed regarding neutrophil counts, lymphocyte counts and NLR, no statistically significant difference was determined (p>0.05).
+While mortality rate in ICU increased with increasing quartile of NLR, no significant difference was determined in ICU mortality (all p>0.05).
+Also, there was no relationship with NLR and hospital mortality and 6-months mortality in patients with sepsis (p>0.05).Discussion: No significant correlation was found between NLR and mortality rate in ICU and long-term mortality in patients with sepsis.